Citing a Book in MLA Format

 Image - Lession Started Image - Button Start

-Wouldn't you know it!
 Citing different types of sources require different formats.
 No problem!
-Let's start with citing books!

 One type of source that you may work with while doing research is books.

-If you missed or would like to review the first of the Related Lessons in our MLA Works Cited Page series, found in the right-hand sidebar, now's the time to check it out.
+If you missed or would like to review the first Related Lessons in our MLA Works Cited Page series, found in the right-hand sidebar, now's the time to check it out.

-Until the past several decades, books were the primary source of research along with print periodicals, including newspapers, magazines, and journals.
+Books and print periodicals, including newspapers, magazines, and journals, were the primary research sources for several decades.
 Even though much research can be conducted over the Internet, books still play an important part in research, so it is necessary to know how to cite them on the Works Cited page.

 • Can you think of a situation where using a book for research is necessary or the preferred mode for finding information?